Summer 2025 Internships

 About Growing to Give

-Growing to Give is an organic, non-profit farm in Brunswick, Maine.
-At Growing to Give we see hunger, environmental degradation, declining human health, and climate change as systemic issues that are deeply connected.
-Our mission is to address these problems by working with volunteers to grow vegetables for donation to local people experiencing food insecurity while modeling, teaching, and advocating for regenerative farming practices.
+Growing to Give (G2G) is a non-profit organic farm in Brunswick, Maine.
+We believe hunger, environmental degradation, declining human health, and climate change are deeply connected.
+Our mission is to grow organic vegetables and give them to those in need while practicing, teaching, and promoting climate-friendly farming.

-Our focus on soil carbon sequestration, building biodiversity, and increasing farm resilience to climate change and has led us to adopt practices such as no-till bed preparation, companion crop planting, diverse cover cropping, deep mulching, integration of native plant hedgerows, planting pollinator-supporting flowering annuals, creating a native wildflower meadow swale, and using biochar as a soil amendment.
-We grow a diverse selection of crops that reflects the cultural diversity of our recipients, with an additional focus on planting and preserving heirloom varieties through seed-saving.
+With a focus on sequestering soil carbon, building biodiversity, and increasing farm resilience to climate change, we use regenerative practices such as no-till bed preparation, companion crop planting and cover cropping.
+We plant pollinator-supporting flowers and shrubs, and use biochar as a soil amendment.
+Our diverse selection of crops reflects the cultural diversity of our recipients, with an additional focus on planting and preserving heirloom varieties through seed-saving.

 Job Description

-In addition to carrying out daily farm work, interns will have the opportunity to develop independent projects that support our evolving farm program and also align with their unique interests and skills.
-Interns will receive support from the Farm Director to design and carry out their individual projects over the course of the internship.
-Interns can propose their own ideas for projects, or build off of one of our areas of growth for 2024, which include:
+In addition to carrying out daily farm work, interns have the opportunity to develop independent projects that support our evolving farm program and also align with their unique interests and skills.
+Interns receive support from the Farm Director to design and carry out their individual projects over the course of the internship.
+Interns can propose their own ideas for projects, or build upon one of our areas of growth for 2025, which include:

 - Continue to develop a database of information about each recipient site in order to better inform the type/amount of vegetables offered, including diversifying our offerings to include more culturally appropriate foods.

-- Conduct interviews with volunteers with the aim of determining about how we can continue to attract and retain active volunteers
+- Conduct interviews with volunteers with the aim of determining how we can continue to attract and retain active volunteers.

 - Help us diversify our seed stock with an emphasis on finding local sources of new heirloom seed varieties and regionally traditional foods for us to grow on the farm.